 Social Services and Supports For Families and Individuals

 NCSL urges the federal government to:

-- fund the SSBG at the level agreed to as part of the enactment of the 1996 welfare reform act, $2.8 billion.
-In addition, it is critical that the amount states can transfer from their TANF grants to the SSBG remains at least 10% and is not reduced.
+- Keep the amount states can transfer from their TANF grants to the SSBG remains at least 10% and is not reduced.
 SSBG funds programs that complement TANF's goal of self-sufficiency.
-States use their SSBG funds to provide protective services for children and adults, adult day care, meal preparation and delivery for the elderly, counseling services, and serve the disabled in their homes, rather than in institutions, and provide child care for low-income working families.
 Further reductions in funding for this grant would mean programmatic losses and service reductions.
-NCSL opposes earmarking SSBG for any of the populations served by the block grant; and

 Finally, if Congressional proposals to substantially reduce or eliminate funding for SSBG are enacted, state maintenance of effort requirements related to expected expenditures from SSBG, must be removed or modified.

 NCSL supports full funding and reauthorization of the Community Services Block Grant Act.
 NCSL also supports efforts to improve program effectiveness and to measure program performance and effectiveness.

 - The use of interest subsidized loans to assist households to weatherize their homes.

 - Funding at the highest authorized level for this program.